liuyuxiang512/CS420/README.md

 # CS420 Bonus
 Bonus on Adversarial Machine Learning in final project of CS420 in SJTU.

-Based on pre-trained model (we use VGG19), we apply AdverTorch to attack our classifier and defense.
+Based on pre-trained model, we apply AdverTorch to attack our classifier and defense.

 Particularly, we perform untargeted attack and construct defenses based on preprocessing.